stevenmiller888/mind/Readme.md

-# Mind (WIP)
+# Mind
 [![NPM version][npm-image]][npm-url]
 [![build status][circle-image]][circle-url]
 [![license][license-image]][license-url]

-Mind is a neural network library.
+Mind is a flexible neural network library.

 ## Features

-- Optimized - uses vectorized notation to optimize computation
+- Optimized - uses a vectorized implementation to optimize computation
-- Pluggable - apply transforms to any dataset
+- Pluggable - apply transforms so you can pass in diverse datasets
 - Configurable - allows you to choose the network parameters

 ## Installation